-- 1. Attended all the face-to-face sessions - 2.
+- Attended all the face-to-face sessions - 2.
 Undertaken the activities in the programme face-to-face and online - 3.
 Addressed a Leadership Challenge to close a gap appropriately - 4.
-Maintained a leadership learning log and gathered a portfolio of evidence to show impact (this is assessed) - 5.
-Evaluated the impact the course has had on pupil achievement, your team and your school and recorded this as an account of your Leadership Challenge journey
+Maintained a leadership learning log and gathered a portfolio of evidence to show impact - Evaluated the impact the course has had on pupil achievement, your team and your school and recorded this as an account of your Leadership Challenge journey